SeanOhAileasa/SeanOhAileasa/README.md

 * { ["**drp**"](https://nbviewer.jupyter.org/github/SeanOhAileasa/drp-data-representation/blob/main/drp-data-representation.ipynb) : &#x1F6A7; }
 <!--
-13/08/2021
+16/08/2021
-"update repository ./drp-data-representation - RESTful API app-server up and running.
-Testing the RESTful API action (delete) via AJAX using HTTP method DELETE."
+"update repository ./drp-data-representation - Using python to consume API.
+Data collection type dict is the best equivalent to a json object."
 -->

 ###### Computational Thinking with Algorithms